 Do you cut cuticles?

-Aggressive cuticle cutting is highly inadvisable.
+Cuticle removal is highly inadvisable.
 Your cuticle’s purpose is to protect the nail matrix (where your nail grows from) from damage and infection.
 It needs to be soft, pliable, and healthy.
 At Unvarnished, we only remove non-living excess tissue.
 Cutting live cuticle causes a violent immune system response, resulting in thick, ropy cuticles over time.
+The risks are very much not worth the rewards.

 Do you cut ingrown toenails?

 Cutting an ingrown toenail can exacerbate the problem.
 Instead, we use a unique tool to gently file the sharp point protruding into the sidewall, so that the nail can grow out painlessly.
-Should we determine that your ingrown is too severe to benefit from filing, we will provide you with information on the ingrown toenail removal procedure and a referral to our favorite podiatrists, Dr. Stephen Levin of New Tampa Foot & Ankle (in Wesley Chapel) or Dr.Katz of Gulf Coast Medical Group (in Venice).
+Should we determine that your ingrown is too severe to benefit from filing, we will provide you with information on the ingrown toenail removal procedure and a referral to our favorite podiatrist, Dr.Katz of Gulf Coast Medical Group (in Venice).